jdoleary/Spellmasons/docs/CriticalPath.md

     - Server customization (like Worms Armageddon)
         - Turn time
         - Pvp mode (more factions)
-    - Perks | "upgrades" with some random attributes
+    - Perks | "upgrades" with some random attributes | The more dimentions you add the better!
         - % chance to get more stamina on level start
         - start level with 2x mana
         - % chance to start level with mob on your faction